-32.10 Fair Value Measurement
+25.7 Fair Value Measurement

-The Council measures some of its non-financial assets such as surplus assets and investment properties and some of its financial instruments at fair value at each reporting date.
+The Council measures some of its non-financial assets such as investment properties and some of its financial instruments at fair value at each reporting date.
 Fair value is the price that would be received to sell an asset (or paid to transfer a liability) in an orderly transaction between market participants at the measurement date.
 The fair value measurement assumes that the transaction to sell the asset or transfer the liability takes place either:

-- In the principal market for the asset or liability, or - In the absence of a principal market, in the most advantageous market for the asset or liability
+- in the principal market for the asset or liability, or - in the absence of a principal market, in the most advantageous market for the asset or liability.